justinseby/Analysis-of-Political-Corpus/README.md

 The project relies on various Python libraries, including SpaCy, SentiStrength, and more.
 You can find a list of dependencies in the Jupyter notebooks.

-## References

-The project tasks are motivated and guided by state-of-the-art methods and techniques from the NLP literature.
-Relevant citations are included throughout the code and can be further explored in the associated literature.

-Feel free to explore, contribute, or use this project as a reference for your own NLP analysis of political debates.

-Enjoy analyzing political discourse and extracting meaningful insights from the data!